Bendabir/trackotron/README.md

 - Inconsistant behavior between traces and observations
 - Poor error handling

+> [!WARNING]
+> This is still very experimental and definitely not production ready.

 ## Installation

 First, install the package with your favorie package manager (`pip`, `poetry`, etc.).